aerogear/aerogear.org/docs/specs/aerogear-client-pipe/index.markdown

 ### Behavior & Functions

-**Pipe** instances should be threadsafe.
-Calls to CRUD methods should not change the internal state of a **Pipe**.
-These methods will not block and all consume a **Callback** parameter.
-All of these methods will call `Callback.onFailure` in the event of an error.
+Calls to CRUD methods should have any side effects.

 Pipes are also responsible for applying any necessary metadata connected to a request including but not limited to authentication, authorization, and paging.
 A Pipe is responsible for handling errors and passing them to the user.

-read(callback)
+read(successCallback)
- : The will schedule an operation which will fetch a resource or collection and return this to `Callback.onSuccess`.
+ : The will schedule an operation which will fetch a resource or collection and return the result from the server to the callback parameter.

-read(parameters, callback)
+read(parameters, successCallback)
  : as `read(callback)` but this method also includes extra parameteres for reading.
 These may be *identifiers*, *filtering*, or *paging parameters*(TODO link to paging param doc).

-save(resource, callback)
+save(resource, successCallback)
- : This method will schedule an operation to persist the provided *resource*.
-If successful, the resource will be passed to `callback.onSuccess`.
+ : This method will schedule an operation to persist the `resource` parameter.
+If successful, the callback will be invoked with `resource` as a parameter.

-delete( id, callback )
+delete( id, successCallback )
  : This method will delete a resource with identified by *id*.
-If successful `callback.onSuccess` will be called with no parameter.
+If successful the callback will be invoked with no parameter.

+### Error Handling

+Pipe's make use of a callback to pass error information to the client.
+The callback is often passed to the CRUD methods along with the callback to be invoked for successful processing.

 ### Configuration